docd27/RickDirect/README.md

     - Note that `image-to-ascii` works best with `GraphicsMagick` installed on your system *(and the alternative deps fail to build on my system)*
         - Install with your package manager, Windows users download from http://www.graphicsmagick.org/
-2. Obtain Rick Astley's seminal 1987 masterpiece:
+2. Obtain Rick Astley's seminal 1987 cultural masterpiece:
     - You'll need `ffmpeg` installed to convert the video frames to images
     - `mkdir ./data && cd ./data`
     - `wget https://archive.org/serve/Rick_Astley_Never_Gonna_Give_You_Up/Rick_Astley_Never_Gonna_Give_You_Up.mp4`